Skip to main content

 return 1.0 if passed else 0.0

-grade(...) also records JSON-safe copies of the grader parameters in subscore metadata under _parameters.
+grade(...) records JSON-safe copies of the grader parameters in subscore metadata under _parameters.

 Combinators